danrector/resume/README.md

 ### About Me

-Hello, my name is Daniel.
+Hi, my name is Daniel.
 I'm a Senior 2nd Tier Engineer based in Tennessee.
 I like learning new technolgies and pushing what is possible.

 ### Work Experience: